adam3smith/web-scraping/intro.md

 * Selecting html nodes using CSS selectors
 * Using R's `rvest` package for scraping content
 * A tiny bit about tidyverse-style R coding
-* Maybe (though probably not) using R's `stringr` package to clean up imported web data
+* A little about using R's `stringr` package to clean up imported web data

 ### What You Will _Not_ Learn
 * Web crawling
+* Getting data from APIs ("Application Programming Interfaces")
 * Writing great R code, or really much about coding in R; I'll focus on the webscraping and may gloss over aspects of R
 * How to scrape from very complex pages, e.g. those built as javascript applications